Master of Science in Nursing

 State of Residence Considerations

-AdventHealth University currently cannot enroll students who are residents of the following states/districts into the MSN Administration & Leadership and MSN Education tracks: Tennessee.
+AdventHealth University currently cannot enroll students who are residents of the following states/districts into the MSN Administration & Leadership and MSN Education tracks: Arizona and Tennessee.

 Prospective students are highly encouraged to visit their state board’s website for the most updated and accurate information.
 Note that licensure eligibility determinations are ultimately determined by the appropriate state board that issues the credential to practice.